Semi-urban DC visit

 No smoking on property.
 Extreme caution should be exercised owing to traffic on street in front of house.
-No generators overnight because running a generator might not be welcomed by neighbors.
-Might get away with it for a little while if it is not loud.
+No generators overnight because running a generator might not be welcomed by neighbors and probably violates noise ordinances.
+Might get away with it for a little while during the day time if it is not loud.
 (Check with me if you need suggestions.)
 Quiet and discretion are the best plan at all times.
-Back yard and nearby parks are available for play and just hanging out.
-Trash and recycling may be placed in my rather large bins (please do not fill to crazy overflowing, but there is almost always plenty of capacity).
+Back yard and nearby parks are available for rest, play and just hanging out.
+Trash and recycling may be placed in my rather large bins (please do not fill to crazy overflowing, and nothing super stinky until trash night.
+There is almost always plenty of capacity).
 Be respectful of the neighbors/neighborhood.

 Access Road Conditions: My home is on a busy thoroughfare in a semi-urban area.
 There is street parking in front of the house and in the surrounding neighborhood.
 Street parking in front of the house is *very narrow* so exercise caution and plan accordingly!
 "Toad" Vehicle Parking Details: Street parking (narrow).
 Please see note about the challenges of attempting to ingress and egress site with a trailer.
 Same applies in the event that you have a tiny trailer that can use the spot.

 Aspiring camper Details: Mid-career professional.
 Love to camp.
 Former RV camper.
 Occasional car camper at present.
 Hope to part-time or full-time in the not-too distant future.
 Home Town: Arlington, VA Favorite Boondocking Locations: Anywhere on the way with lovely scenery and a temperate climate.
 Privacy is a plus.
 Skills or Expertise to Share: Knowledge of the area.

 Availability for RV Camping

 3 weeks ago

 Coraline was so kind and hospitable.
 We really enjoyed our stay!!!